egulias/ListenersDebugCommandBundle/README.md

 provinding useful information about those defined in the app.
 It will fetch information about all the listeners tagged with .event_listener

+## DISCLAIMER

+Part of this code has been borrowed from FrameworkBundle\Command\ContainerDebugCommand.
+From this command, method resolveServiceDefinition($serviceId) is setted as private, avoiding any posibility of re use.
+A PR has been issued [here](https://github.com/symfony/symfony/pull/4628) to allow this extension.
+The output methods had been changed to allow space for listeners related information.

 # Installation and configuration

 ## Get the bundle